academe/wc-multiple-packages/readme.txt

 == Changelog ==

 = 1.2.x =
-* Issue #9 Checkout features not disabled when the shipping method was disabled.
+* Issue #9 Checkout packages not disabled when the shipping method was disabled.
+* Issue #11 Refactoring of the shipping class rules; functionally remains the same.

 * hystericallyme removed from contributers as it appears to be an official collaboration, which wasn't the intention.
 = 1.2.2 =